Hisense U8QG TV Review

 Gaming

 The Hisense U8QG is great for gaming.
 It's loaded with a ton of modern gaming features like HDMI 2.1 bandwidth, a USB-C alt-display port, 4k @ 165Hz, 1080p @ 288Hz, and VRR, so it's a great option for gamers.
 However, 1080p @ 288Hz and VRR both don't work when using the USB-C port, which is a major drawback for PC gamers.
 Its low input lag means you get a responsive gaming experience, especially at higher refresh rates.
-Unfortunately, the TV has slow pixel transitions, so fast motion in games lack some clarity.
+Unfortunately, the TV has slow pixel transitions, so fast motion in games lacks some clarity.
 Thankfully, this TV provides great picture quality with vibrant colors, deep blacks, and remarkable brightness, so your favorite games look excellent.

 Pros